SpartanWorks/spartan-sensor-mesh/README.md

   "group": string,
   "name": string,
-  "password": string (password for the AP and the configuration part of the UI), "sensors": [
+  "password": string (password for the AP and the configuration part of the UI), "log": {
+    "level": string (one of: debug, info, warning, error, critical), "console": {
+      "bus": string (should be one of the available UART busses), "other properties": any (arguments for the bus, depends on the bus) }
+  },
+  "sensors": [
     {
       "type": string (names the sensor to use),